Close

 They can see the family mapping reports that are automatically generated, get an understanding of exactly what the equivalents are, and be able to link to the EPO register to look more closely at the prosecution file.

 I don’t get the impression that patent analytics tools are being used as widely as they could be by law firms or in-house teams.
-It’s a fast-changing dynamic however, and it will accelerate once clients realise how accessible the data is.
+It’s a fast-changing dynamic, however, and it will accelerate once clients realize how accessible the data is.

 Tell us about the IP adviser of the future